Scientists launch study to unravel RNA's role in rare brain diseases

 Summary

-This study aims to understand how the binding of RNA with DNA (called R-loops) is linked to amyotrophic lateral sclerosis type 4 (ALS4) and other inherited neurological disorders.
+This study aims to learn how the binding of RNA with DNA (called R-loops) is linked to amyotrophic lateral sclerosis type 4 (ALS4) and other inherited neurological disorders.
 Researchers will observe up to 330 people aged 5 and older, including those with ALS4, related conditions, and healthy volunteers.
-Participants undergo tests like blood draws, muscle strength assessments, and imaging over up to 3 years.
-No treatment is given; the goal is to gather knowledge about disease progression and biomarkers.
+Participants undergo tests like MRI, blood draws, and muscle strength assessments over up to 3 years, but no experimental treatment is given.

 Disclaimer Read more